Live Walkthrough

 Article Overview

-On March 7, the Canadian Office of the Superintendent of Financial Institutions (OSFI) released Guideline B-15: Climate Risk Management, which will govern the means and methods by which the financial sector in Canada is required to manage and disclose climate-related risk.
+The Canadian Office of the Superintendent of Financial Institutions (OSFI) created Guideline B-15: Climate Risk Management to govern the means and methods by which the financial sector in Canada is required to manage and disclose climate-related risk.

-In establishing these guidelines, Canada’s OSFI aims to ensure that financial institutions in Canada are ready for both the “physical risks” (e.g., an increased frequency of extreme weather events) and “transition risks” (e.g., financial risks due to changing government regulations) associated with climate change.
+The guideline was created to ensure that financial institutions in Canada are prepared for both the “physical risks” (e.g., an increased frequency of extreme weather events) and “transition risks” (e.g., financial risks due to changing government regulations) associated with climate change.
 See here for a full primer on the difference between physical and transition risks.

 The Climate Risk Management guideline applies to federally regulated financial institutions (FRFIs) in Canada.
 Two core types of institutions comprise FRFIs: banks and insurers.
-OSFI subdivides each of those two groups (banks and insurers) by size/importance, leading to 4 total categories of FRFIs:
+OSFI subdivides each of those two groups by size and importance, leading to four categories:

 What does this mean for Canadian financial institutions?

-The guidelines will directly impact over 400 financial institutions in Canada, requiring them to (1) establish governance and risk management processes to identify, monitor, and respond to the physical and transition risks associated with climate change, (2) incorporate that information into their strategy, scenario analysis and stress testing processes, and capital and liquidity adequacy analyses, and (3) provide disclosures about their climate-related financial risks.
+The guidelines will directly impact hundreds of financial institutions in Canada, requiring them to (1) establish governance and risk management processes to identify, monitor, and respond to the physical and transition risks associated with climate change, (2) incorporate that information into their strategy, scenario analysis and stress testing processes, and capital and liquidity adequacy analyses, and (3) provide disclosures about their climate-related financial risks.

-We’ll focus here on the GHG emissions disclosure requirements.
-The Climate Risk Management guideline requires disclosures of Scope 1, 2, and 3 emissions.
-It assumes the use of the GHG Protocol Corporate Standard, Corporate Value Chain (Scope 3) Accounting and Reporting Standard, and the Partnership for Carbon Accounting Financials (PCAF) standards.
-If the entity uses a different reporting standard, it must disclose how that standard compares.
+As part of their disclosure of climate-related risks, FRFIs in Canada will have to report their scope 1, 2, and 3 GHG emissions.
+The guideline assumes the use of the GHG Protocol Corporate Standard, Corporate Value Chain (Scope 3) Accounting and Reporting Standard, and the Partnership for Carbon Accounting Financials (PCAF) standards.
+If an entity uses a different reporting standard, it must disclose how that standard compares.

 The expectations for scope 3 specifically include the disclosure of financed, facilitated, and insured emissions.
-For all four categories of FRFIs, the Scope 3 requirements will be effective one year after the starting point for the other disclosures.
 Below is a summary of the implementation timeline for GHG emissions disclosure requirements.

 Why does this matter for non-financial institutions inside Canada?